sean-clayton/two-swords/chapters/wardens-tome.typ

-#import "../lib.typ": *
+#import "/lib.typ": *

 #huge-heading(level: 1)[The Warden's Tome]

-Here I'll go over exactly what this book means by the popular term _"dark fantasy,"_ as well as go over the included play area of Gresha, a continent full of danger, wild magic, and personality.
-Additionally, here is where you'll find tables and tools for generating sites, NPCs, locations, and more that fit a dark fantasy setting.
+#text(weight: "bold")[#text-scale(120%)[Players read no further!]]
+This is the
+Warden's section of #emph(title) and is meant for their eyes only!
+This section contains the following:

+- Exactly what this book means by the popular term _"dark fantasy"_.
+- New procedures and supplemental rules to add mechanics that bring about dark settings.
+- Dozens of new monsters to fill your worlds with.
+- Gresha, a continent full of danger, wild magic, and personality.
+- Tables and tools for generating sites, NPCs, locations, and more.

-#large-heading(level: 2)[A Dark Fantasy]
+#large-heading(level: 2)[What is Dark Fantasy?]

 There are a lot of interpretations of what a _"dark fantasy"_ setting is.
 It might mean an extremely grim, bleak, and borderline nihilistic feel to some, but